 King Louis was on his deathbed in the middle of a battlefield, surrounded by mistresses.

 Things weren’t looking good for his immortal soul.

 So King Louis denounced his main mistress Marie Anne, begged repentance for ever having been associated with her and had her sent packing (you know, I’m starting to think this guy might be an ass hat)

 On the road home, their carriage was met by an angry mob.

 These women had put the King’s soul in danger and now they were going to pay!

 The mob threw urine and rocks at the sisters.
-They threatened to lynch them; the pair barely getting away.
+They threatened to lynch them and the pair barely got away.

-She was summoned back to court, but whatever had caused her sickness had wrecked her immune system.
+She was summoned back to court, but whatever had caused her sickness, it had wrecked her immune system.